-Step 1 If we can meet your first preference, we will offer your child a place at that school.
-Step 2 If we cannot meet your first preference but can meet your second preference, we will offer your child a place at that school.
-We will place your child's name on the waiting list for your first preference school and you will be given the right of appeal.
-Step 3 If we cannot meet your second preference but can meet your third preference, we will offer your child a place at that school.
-We will place your child's name on the waiting list for your first and second preference schools and you will be given the right of appeal.
-If we cannot meet any of your preferences, we will offer your child a place at the next nearest suitable school which has a place available.
-The nearest school could be a community, voluntary controlled, voluntary aided, free school or academy.
-The nearest school will be measured by walking distance.
-Step 4 We measure distances by the shortest available route along which a child may walk, accompanied as necessary.
+Step 1 If your first preference can be met, an offer of a place will be made for your child at that school.
+Step 2 If your first preference cannot be met but your second preference can be met, an offer of a place will be made for your child at that school.
+Your child's name will be placed on the waiting list for your first preference school and you will be given the right of appeal.
+Step 3 If your second preference cannot be met but your third preference can be met, an offer of a place will be made for your child at that school.
+Your child's name will be placed on the waiting list for your first and second preference schools and you will be given the right of appeal.
+If none of your preferences can be met, an offer of a place will be made for your child at the next nearest suitable school which has a place available.
+The nearest suitable school could be a community, voluntary controlled, voluntary aided, free school or academy.
+The nearest suitable school will be measured by walking distance.
+Step 4 Distances are measured by the shortest available route along which a child may walk, accompanied as necessary.
 Routes are calculated using a network comprised of the Ordnance Survey MasterMap Highways Network, which includes all roads and urban paths, and Public Rights of Way as shown on the Definitive Map.
 Distances are measured from the point of the network that is closest to the address point of the child's home to the nearest gate or access to the school.
-We will also place your child's name on the waiting lists for your first, second and third preference schools and you will be given the right of appeal.
+Your child's name will also be placed on the waiting lists for your first, second and third preference schools and you will be given the right of appeal.